-6.5 Vrancken, P supervised Sanni, T "The Legal Framework of Concession Agreements in Nigerian Ports"
+6.5 Vrancken, P supervised Sanni, T "The Legal Framework of Concession Agreements in Nigerian Ports" completed 2017 for graduation December 2017.

 The thesis makes a rare and significant contribution to knowledge of the legal frameworks for concession agreements in African ports by focussing on the position in Nigeria.
 It does so by assessing the consistency of the agreements presently in force with the existing legal regime, examining the relevant provisions of the Nigeria Port and Harbour Authority Bill and the National Transport Commission Bill as well as making a number of concrete proposals for their improvement.